pusher/atom-pair/BlogPost.md

 #Introducing AtomPair, The Ultimate Pair Programming Experience for Atom.IO

-We are starting to really love [Atom](http://atom.io) at Pusher.
+We really love [Atom](http://atom.io) at Pusher.
 Its customizability is hugely beneficial to our workflow, and its API is awesome and very well documented indeed.
 There is a big community building around it, and the product seems to get better with every release.

 However, there was always one thing we wanted to do with it...